Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 How to sell rental property without paying taxes

-Sell your rental property to us!
+Sell your rental property with tenants or without to us!

 Use a 1031 exchange in California